op-en/ESP8266-EnergyMeterMonitor/README.md

 4. Upload all files in the /src directory to the NodeMCU.
 Save the init file to last.

-5. Reboot the NodeMCU.
-And write down the visualisation url.
+5. Reboot the NodeMCU and write down the data url printed by the NodeMCU in the ESPlorer console.

 ###Hardware: